GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Method

 We further introduce variations in the camera field of view (FoV).
 For each sequence, we sample either 1, 2, or 3 keyframes at random timestamps, with an FoV ranging from 35\degree{} to 100\degree.
 The FoV values are then interpolated using cubic splines with randomized derivative boundary conditions.
+This approach provides much broader coverage of possible viewpoints than existing datasets (see supplementary).
+Notably, this sampling slightly biases viewpoints towards the poles, which we found to better support model stability and representation of more extreme viewpoints.
 Examples from our sampling are shown in \cref{fig:dataset_example}.
-This approach provides broad coverage of the possible viewpoints, as shown in \cref{fig:training_dataset_distributions}.
-Notably, this sampling slightly biases viewpoints towards the poles, which we found to better support model stability and representation of more extreme viewpoints.

-\paragraph{Gravity annotation.} To anchor the videos within a shared global reference frame, we align their rotation with gravity.
-We are able to compute the absolute, gravity-aligned camera pose for each frame as

-where $\varphi(\cdot)$ is a function that preserves only the roll and pitch angles (removes the yaw) of the first sampled camera pose.
-After this adjustment, the transformed pose $\mathbf{E}_{\text{abs},f}$ has no rotation about the global up-vector axis.
-This function $\varphi(\cdot)$ is obtained by computing the gravity direction in camera coordinates and inverting it to recover the corresponding up-vector, see the supplementary for the complete definition.
-This process establishes a gravity-aligned coordinate system that is consistent across all videos, allowing rotations to be defined within a common global frame.
-Consequently, each sequence is initialized at null yaw, reducing ambiguity and easing training on this representation.